 Is Kenya safe?
-A helpful guide of traveller tips and advice
+Tips and advice for travellers

 September 16, 2024

-Before you start packing your bags and daydreaming of the big five, there are some things to remember when thinking about Kenya safety tips — things like vaccinations, insurance that covers all the activities you plan on doing, and knowing what to look out for in terms of risk.
+Before you start packing your bags and daydreaming of the 'big five', there are some things to remember when thinking about Kenya safety tips — vaccinations, insurance that covers all the activities you plan on doing, and knowing what to look out for in terms of risk.

 As a start, research the spots you’ll be visiting to determine your unique safety needs.
 Although most places are excellent for travellers, offering relative safety, great sights, and access to help when needed, some spots might come with an element of risk you should know about.